 18/20.
 Fafnir – Beowulf

-The epic poem of the legendary sword fighter Beowulf is one of the oldest and most influential pieces of literature left from the Middle Ages.
+The epic poem of Beowulf is one of the oldest and most influential pieces of literature left from the Middle Ages.
 In the final act, after ruling for 50 years, Beowulf battles a dragon.
 Fanfir is one of the influential dragons in European mythology.
 This was the first story in literature where the hero slays a dragon.
 This dragon and this story also gave dragons many traits we see in other stories.
 The fire breathing, destructive and territorial behavior seen in other dragons all came from Fanfir, as he destroys an entire town because a slave stole a gold cup from his lair.

 17/20.
 The Hungarian Horntail – Harry Potter Franchise